snnjnn/cuesix/conductor/tracks/validator_module_20251227/plan.md

     - [x] Sub-task: Accept a file path.
 68867ef
     - [x] Sub-task: Utilize the `CommandRunner` to execute `apisix test` with the provided file.
 20b49b6
     - [x] Sub-task: Parse the exit code and stderr output from `apisix test`.
 20b49b6
-    - [ ] Sub-task: Return a boolean indicating validity and an error if validation fails.
+    - [x] Sub-task: Return a boolean indicating validity and an error if validation fails.
+20b49b6
 - [ ] Task: Conductor - User Manual Verification 'Core Validation Logic' (Protocol in workflow.md)

 ## Phase 3: Integration and Error Handling